top of page

 Add Primer

 After cabinet refacing, primer should be applied.
 The best technique is to start inside the cabinet and work outward.
-An angled brush is good to get into tight corners.
-A mini-roller can be used on larger, flat surfaces.
+An angled brush is good for getting into tight corners.
+A mini roller can be used on larger, flat surfaces.
 After the primer has been applied, use a dry brush or roller to lay off, or smooth out the surface.
 Add primer to the doors and the drawers, and let the paint dry thoroughly.

 Apply Paint